 This post outlines an easy-to-understand framework for giving feedback that's actually helpful to your team, regardless of how long they've been in business or what level they are in your company.
-This framework can also be applied to you, so you can get even better feedback from your team.
+This framework for radical candor can also be applied to you, so you can get even better feedback from your team.
 Win-win, if you ask me.

 Here at HubSpot, we have a podcast that uncovers interesting stories and advice from every corner of the business world.
 One week, you can hear about how Mozilla's CMO identifies the next big thing for his team to tackle, and the next, leadership advice from a classical musician-turned-engineer-turned-entrepreneur.
 Taking 30 minutes to learn from someone outside your industry can help you step up your game immensely.